Summation formulas for GJMS-operators and Q-curvatures on the M\"obius sphere: Introduction and statement of results

 \section{Introduction and statement of results}

-In \cite{juhl-power}, one of the authors formulated conjectural recursive formulas for GJMS-operators and Branson's $Q$-curvatures.
-In the present article, we prove these conjectures for the space $S^{q,p} = S^q \times S^p$ with the signature $(q,p)$-metric $g_{S^q} - g_{S^p}$ given by the round metrics on the factors.
-Let $n=q+p$.
+In \cite{juhl-Q} and \cite{juhl-ex}, one of the authors proved recursive formulas for GJMS-operators and Branson's $Q$-curvatures.
+In the present article, we give alternative proofs of these results for the space $\S^{q,p} = \S^q \times \S^p$ with the signature $(q,p)$-metric $g_{\S^q} - g_{\S^p}$ given by the round metrics on the factors.
+The corresponding (explicit) formulas are found in Theorems~\ref{op-form} and \ref{Q-form}.
+The proofs which we give here provide another example of the extreme usefulness of hypergeometric series identities.
+For other recent instances of their crucial role in conformal differential geometry we refer to \cite{GBR} and \cite{F-method}.